 To begin the journey, three team members started their cycle from the pier in Fort Augustus.
-While a 23km cycle in London is very achievable for Kate, James, and Phil, it was a slightly different terrain in Scotland; basically, hill after hill after hill mixed with some off-road trails!
+Whilst a 23km cycle in London is very achievable for Kate, James, and Phil, it was a slightly different terrain in Scotland; hill climb after hill climb mixed with some off-road trails!
 However, within 30 minutes, the team had already charged up their first hill and made a good dent in the first quarter of the distance.
 Two and a half hours later and one wrong turn, the trio arrived at their finishing point in Foyers!

 Five hours later, the Marchmont canoeists finally made it to the finishing line!
 Knees riddled with pain, arms losing feeling, and the sheer exhaustion on their faces showed what an incredible challenge this was!
 Nevertheless, as voted for by our generous donators, a fresh dip in the budgies was on the agenda for Tim, Cam and Nick!

 Lastly, the runners!
 Alex, James, Phil, and Tim C had the last hurdle of the 8km run to Inverness Cathedral.
 Phil was a pacesetter, who championed the team, and sped along the canal towards Inverness.
 Keeping an eye on the map to ensure we didn’t miss our turn-off, the team steamed through last few kilometres of the challenge.

 Thank you to everyone who supported us in our journey!